Dzyaloshinskii-Moriya Interaction between Multipolar Moments in $5d^1$ Systems: Conclusion

+In conclusion, we have introduced the new type of DM interactions, namely the quadrupolar and octupolar DM interactions, in $5d^1$ systems with the structures of edge-sharing configuration and corner-sharing configuration.
+Employing the exact diagonalization method for the two-site multi-orbital Hubbard model, we calculated the SOC dependence of the expectation values of higher-rank multipolar DM interactions, which implies the existence of such interactions.
+We also analyzed this model on the basis of the second perturbation theory.
+As a result, we clarified the reason why the multipolar DM interactions are finite even in the absence of SOC, and they vanish in the large SOC region in the edge-sharing configuration.

-These novel DM interactions may serve as a source of chiral multipolar orders, which have not yet been observed experimentally.
-Therefore, search for candidate materials for that will be an intriguing future problem.
+Although the multipolar DM interactions have not been observed yet, there exist some materials in which they can be realized.
 For instance, KTaO$_3$ with vacancy of oxygens has an inversion symmetry broken perovskite configuration~\cite{Laguta}, and thus will be a good candidate.
 Another possibility is to make a surface/interface of $5d^1$ perovskite material~\cite{Mizoguchi2016_1, Arakawa2016}, on which ISB is artificially introduced.
+These novel DM interactions may serve as a source of chiral multipolar orders, which have not yet been observed experimentally, either.
+Therefore, the search for candidate materials will be an intriguing future problem.

 Finally, we focus on the Mott insulating phase in this work, and the comparison with itinerant systems~\cite{Hayami2014,Hitomi2014,Hayami2018} will be an interesting perspective.

 {\it Acknowledgement.- } This work is supported by the JSPS Core-to-Core Program, A. Advanced Research Networks.
 We are also supported by Grants-in-Aid for Scientific Research from the Japan Society for the Promotion of Science (Nos.
 15K17694, 25220803, 15H02108, 17H02912, and 17H02923 ).
 M.H. was supported by the Japan Society for the Promotion of Science through Program for Leading Graduate Schools (MERIT).